faizanalibugti/ng-quiz/README.md

 With the Trivia Quiz App, personalization is key.
 You have the power to fine-tune your trivia experience, which is totally optional:

 - **Number of Questions**: Choose how many questions you want to tackle in each mode.
-- **Difficulty Level**: Select a difficulty level that suits your expertise – easy, medium, or hard - or a combination of difficulties!.
+- **Difficulty Level**: Select a difficulty level that suits your expertise – easy, medium, or hard.
 - **Categories**: Explore an array of trivia categories to match your interests - you can choose multiple categories.
 - **Question Type**: Decide whether you prefer answering text-based questions or challenging image-based ones - or both!